High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Introduction

 \section{Introduction}

-Recent years have seen renewed interest in the use of capacity-approaching constellation shaping to further increase the throughput and reach of optical fibre communication systems while providing flexible rates with finer granularity.
+There is renewed interest in the use of capacity-approaching constellation shaping to further increase the throughput and reach of optical fibre communication systems while providing finer granularity flexible rates.
 Constellation shaping can be divided into two flavours: \ac{PS} and \ac{GS}.
 In \ac{PS}, the constellation points are transmitted with unequal probabilities in order to maximise the \ac{MI} in a given channel, while in \ac{GS} we keep the constellation probabilities uniform and instead change the position of the equiprobable constellation points.

 Recently, constellation shaping has contributed to the increase of the system information spectral density in optical fibre communication systems, where the constellations were designed for the linear \ac{AWGN} channel.
 There have been noteworthy results achieved employing constellation shaping in the optical fibre channel using \ac{PS} \cite{Ghazisaeidi2016Transoceanic,Olsson2018Probabilistically}, \ac{GS} \cite{Ionescu2019Transmission,Galdino2020Optical,Wakayama2019Increasing} and hybrid combinations of both PS and GS \cite{Cai2018Transmission}.
 To maximise the benefits from shaping, the cardinality can be increased to have a greater impact on system performance.
-The numerical optimisation of the constellation shape to maximise the information rate in a given channel becomes rapidly infeasible as constellation size and dimensionality increase.
+When the optimum is not known, the numerical optimisation of the constellation shape to maximise the information rate in a given channel becomes rapidly infeasible as constellation size and dimensionality increase.
 Larger constellations allow for more degrees of freedom when shaping a constellation for the channel, but that comes at the expense of increased computational complexity.
 To address this, machine learning has been moderately successful in the design of \ac{GS} constellations \cite{Jones2018Deep,Essiambre2020Increasing,Veeru2020End}, to minimise information-theoretical loss, and maximise potential data throughput.
 In these papers, the machine learning framework is used to obtain an objective function for the increase of performance of the constellation being designed, for which a gradient descent strategy is then employed.